zama-ai/concrete/docs/core-features/bitwise.md

 ## Shifts

 The same configuration option is used to modify the behavior of encrypted shift operations, and shifts are much more complex to implement, so we'll not go over the details.
-What is important is, the end the result is computed using additions or subtractions on the original shifted operand.
+What is important is, that the end result is computed using additions or subtractions on the original shifted operand.
 Since additions and subtractions require the same bit-width across operands, input and output bit-widths need to be synchronized at some point.
 There are two ways to do this:

 ### With promotion